 - Get help with iPhone, call Apple Accessibility: 877-204-3930

 - Get help with Android through Be My Eyes.

-Accessibility support is available to help you get your computer, mobile phones and more.
+Accessibility support is available to help you set visual preferences on smartphones, tablets and computers.
 So stop struggling with technology and make some adjustments.

 - OE’s list of Accessibility Support Phone Lines.

 - Review low vision design tips from Nate Berkus.

 Ask your ophthalmologist for information and referral for a Low Vision Evaluation and Vision Rehabilitation Services.